Course Outline

 Description

-The USC postgraduate psychology programs are committed to maintaining the primacy of public safety in the delivery of the program within the education and placement environments.
-This subject employs a skills-training approach to extend your previous learning in psychology and psychotherapy, with an emphasis on strengthening effective psychotherapy skills, and a focus on the development of an effective working alliance with patients.
-You are also introduced to the importance of cultural factors within therapeutic work, the need to develop cultural sensitivity and awareness and skills for delivering effective transcultural therapy, with a special focus on working with Aboriginal and Torres Strait Island People and refugees.
-There will be an emphasis on PTSD and metacognitive therapy.
-Ethical issues will be addressed as they arise.
+The UniSC postgraduate psychology programs are committed to maintaining the primacy of public safety in the delivery of the program within the education and placement environments.
+This subject employs a skills-training approach to extend your previous learning in psychology, with an emphasis on strengthening effective psychotherapy skills, and the development of an effective working alliance.
+You are also introduced to the importance of cultural factors within therapeutic work, the need to develop cultural sensitivity and awareness and skills for delivering effective transcultural therapy.
+There will also be an emphasis on PTSD and advancing counselling skills including a focus on metacognitive therapy.

 How will this course be delivered?